ZsyRocks/DeepStream-Pipeline-Documentation/README.md

 ![Tracker Configs](Images/tracker_configs.png)

 Instruction:
-- Only UNCOMMENT whichever tracker ll-config-file you want to use
+- Only UNCOMMENT whichever tracker "ll-config-file" you want to use
-- Leave only ONE ll-config-file UNCOMMENTED and the rest Commented OUT
+- Leave only ONE "ll-config-file" UNCOMMENTED and the rest Commented OUT
 - Then run the pipeline and save the video to your local
 <br>